michaelsazbon/appmaintainer/README.md

 If you have a massive web application for your customer and you need to maintain and provide daily support for this application like  :

-- correct corrupted record in the database
+- correct corrupted records in the database
 - correct records because of mistakes of users
 - make special modifications in the database
 - relaunch backgroud job failed for unknown reason